JesperKihlberg/react-hello-world/readme.md

 # react-hello-world

 This is a starter web application using React and Parcel.js.
-It's based on the blog post "How to Get Started with React" by ChatGPT.
 You can find the blog post here: [React Hello World](http://blog.jesperkihlberg.dk/index.php/2023/03/02/getting-started-with-react/).

 ## Getting Started